Engagement

 How filters work

-For multi-select filters, items matching any of the selected values are included.
+For multi-select filters, features matching any of the selected values are included.
 For example, if you select more than one team, the graph includes features assigned to either team.

 Features that don’t match the filter criteria are removed from the dataset before the top 10 is recalculated.